visualjournalist/visualjournalist.github.io/_posts/2019-08-07-animating-shoura-documentary-experiment-in-reconciliation.md

 ### RESPONSIBILITIES

 Based on the script, I created storyboards and rough animatics.
 I explored stylistic options and decided on a technique interspersing longer rotoscoped segments with shorter freehand and rotoscoped loops.
 The animations were drawn in Photoshop, and then composited and synchronized with the audio track in After Effects.
-Ultimately I animated the intro, five animated vignettes as well as five portraits introducing recurring people.
+Ultimately I animated the intro, five vignettes, as well as five portraits introducing recurring people.
 While waiting for the final approval on the documentary, I created a landing page and poster for the documentary.

 {% include video.html